bin4rym4ge/Ripper/README.md

 # Ripper
-A small c++ program that takes a html file, uses regex to extract file urls (usually image files), and downloads all urls while listing them in a file.
+A small c++ program that takes an html file, uses regex to extract file urls (usually image files), and downloads all urls while listing them in a file.

+usage:
+./rip html_file regex_file url_list_file /path/to/download/to/
+Final slash is important (no err handaling right now) You don't need the final 2 options.